GoogleCloudPlatform/genai-for-marketing/README.md

   slides.googleapis.com
 ```

-**Note**: When you work with Vertex AI user-managed notebooks, be sure that all the services that you're using are enabled and white-listed.
+**Note**: When you work with Vertex AI user-managed notebooks, be sure that all the services that you're using are enabled.

 ### Configure Vertex AI Workbench